 A: The Program of Study lists all of the courses a student needs to complete to receive an acknowledgement of completion, certificate, or diploma.
 The program of study can be found on the program page and in the catalogue.

-Q: How many courses can I take per semester?
+Q: How many courses can I take per term/semester?

-Q: What is the meaning of the number of hours given for each course?
+Q: What is the meaning of the number of hours given for online courses?

 A: The number of hours shown are "equivalent classroom hours".
-Thus, the workload for a 42 hour distance education course would be about the same as if you took a course through the traditional classroom delivery that is offered three hours per week for 14 weeks.
+Thus, the workload for a 42 hour online course would be about the same as if you took a course through the traditional classroom delivery that is offered three hours per week for 14 weeks.
+In general, the workload of an online course equals or is greater than an in-class course.
 We estimate that the student workload for one course is approximately 6 - 10 hours per week.